Barnhart’s two-out single leads Reds over D-backs 6-5 in 10

-PHOENIX (AP) — Tucker Barnhart hit a run-scoring single in the 10th inning, Tyler Naquin crushed his big league-best fifth homer, and the Cincinnati Reds beat the Arizona Diamondbacks 6-5 on Friday night.
+“It was a roller coaster,” Barnhart said.
+“We got out to a lead and then we gave it up.”

+Barnhart was the biggest reason the Reds got it back for good.
+His two-out line drive in extra innings brought home Eugenio Suárez, leading the Reds to a 6-5 win over the Arizona Diamondbacks.

-Eugenio Suárez started the 10th on second base and Barnhart brought him home with a two-out single to left-center off Alex Young (0-2).
-Cincinnati’s Amir Garrett got out of a bases-loaded jam to earn his second save, retiring Pavin Smith on a slow grounder for the final out.
+Cincinnati’s Amir Garrett got out of a bases-loaded jam to earn his second save, retiring Pavin Smith on a slow grounder for the final out in Arizona’s home opener.
+The win pushed the Reds to a 6-1 record, which is the team’s best start since 1994.

 The Diamondbacks trailed 5-0 before scoring three times in the seventh.
 Kole Calhoun’s two-out, two-run double was the big hit in the rally.